ksachdeva/tensorflow-cc-examples/README.md

 * **Basic Tensors** ([code](examples/1_Introduction/src/basic-tensors.cc)).
 A simple example to construct and inspect various types of tensors.

+* **Basic GraphDef** ([code](examples/1_Introduction/src/basic-graphdef.cc)).
+An example that shows how to use GraphDef and Session api.
+Also shown is how to use the op names to provide the inputs and extract the outputs from the session run.

 * **Basic I/O** ([code](examples/1_Introduction/src/basic-io.cc)).
 An example to show how to use I/O API in tensorflow to read a file.